 Use the links below to find more information about how F-1 students can maintain their immigration status.
 This information is not definitive.
-If more information is needed, please email or call the International Student Advisor to set up an appointment.
+If more information is needed, please email or call the Center for International Education to set up an appointment.

 This document is issued by the International Student Advisor at UIU and gives international student status while in the U.S. The personal information (name, date of birth, etc.) should always be accurate and match the information in the passport.
 The program information (major, start date, end date, degree level, etc.) should accurately reflect the student's official status at UIU.
-If the I-20 needs to be updated the International Student Advisor should be contacted.
+If the I-20 needs to be updated the Center for International Education should be contacted.

 The passport should be valid for at least 6 months into the future at all times.
 If the passport will expire in 6 months or less, the appropriate embassy should be contacted to request a new passport.